-Professional Photography: Interior & Exterior Prerequisite: PHOT 030 or PHOT 070.
-Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
+Professional Photography: Interior and Exterior Prerequisite: PHOT 030 or PHOT 070.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standards.
 This course provides the student with skills to photograph architecture in the rural and urban landscape.
 A SLR Film or SLR Digital camera is required.
 Two hours lecture, six hours lab.

-PHOT 155 1.50 to 3.00 Units Professional Photography: Travel Photography Course Advisory: PHOT 030, 035 or 070; SCC minimum English and Math standards.
+PHOT 155 10.5 to 3.0 Units

+Professional Photography: Travel Photography Course Advisory: PHOT 030, 035 or 070; SCC minimum English and Math standards.
 This course will explore the boundaries of location photography.
 Lecture/demonstrations are designed to provide technical and creative support for your location project.
 The final project will encompass the realm of documentary, photojournalistic, editorial and personal work.
 A SLR Film or SLR Digital camera is required.
 Student will pay for travel arrangements for this course prior to enrollment.
-Eight to nine hours lecture, forty-eight hours activity earns 1.5 units (1 week course), or sixteen to eighteen hours lecture, ninety-six hours activity earns 3 units (two week course).
+Eight to nine hours lecture, forty-eight hours activities earns 1.5 units (one-week format) or sixteen to eighteen hours lecture, ninety six hours activities earns 3 units (two-week format).

-PHOT 156 3 Units Portfolio Developmt
+Portfolio Developmt

-Prerequisite: PHÔT 151 and one of the following: PHOT 031, 058, 152, 153 or 154.
+Prerequisite: PHOT 151 and one of the following: PHOT 031, 058, 152, 153 or 154.
 An advanced course designed to serve the student in the preparation of a professional fine art or commercial portfolio.
 Emphasis is placed on individual direction and personal goals.
 The student can expect individual consultation by the instructor.
 A digital or 35 mm analog camera is required.
 Two hours lecture, three hours lab.